KatamariJr/gorm.io/pages/docs/associations.md

 db.Save(&user)
 ```

-If you want to update associations's data, you should use the `FullSaveAssociations` mode:
+If you want to update association data, you should use the `FullSaveAssociations` mode:

 ```go
 db.Session(&gorm.Session{FullSaveAssociations: true}).Updates(&user)